monterail/guidelines/README.md

 # [Monterail.com](http://monterail.com) development guidelines

-We write down here the guidelines we follow when developing our applications.
+Hi there.
+This is a place on the Internet where we write down guidelines thta we follow in our daily work.
+Feel free to fork, comment and add your own.

 ## Guidelines